-What is a search engine?
 Search engine sites find content on the internet related to user input keywords.
-Google is a search website.
-This video is about the rules of netiquette for search.
-It is all about web search.

 Search engines have an index of web pages.
-This facilitates finding web pages with data about the information we seek.
-They rank results related to search terms or keywords.
+And so, this facilitates finding web pages with data we seek.
+Next, results related to search terms or keywords earn a rank.

 Social networks have their own algorithms for social search based on semantics.
 These results rival search engine website results.
 Content that is shared relevant to our terms means more to us.